beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

 ## Luminus

-[Luminus] is more project template than micro-framerok in my opinion and generate a lot of unnecesary files.
-But it's extreamply simple to start:
+[Luminus] is more project template than micro-framework in my opinion and generate a lot of unnecessary files.
+But it's extremely simple to start:

 ```bash
 lein new luminus <your project name> +service